maixnor/wu-quartz/content/semester 3/Financial Markets.md

 E-->G(Other assets, eg bonds)
 ```

+## Fiscal Policy
+- issued by government
+- levels of government spending and taxes
+	- also where the spending and taxing is happening

+## Monetary Policy
+- issued by central bank
+- changes in money supply
+	- setting [[Interest Rate]] for a region

+# Market Operations
 ## Money Demand
 - the amount of money people want to hold, aggregated
 	- in personal finance: non-dispensable income